KDE/digikam-doc/color_management/working_space.rst

 Selecting a Working Space
 -------------------------

-Now, the next question is: which working space should I use?
+Now, the next question is: which working space must be used?
 Working spaces, such as sRGB or Adobe RGB, are color spaces that facilitate good results while editing.
 For instance, pixels with equal values of RGB should appear neutral.
 Using a large gamut working space will lead to posterization, while using a small working space will lead to clipping.
 This trade-off is a consideration for the Image Editor.

 Most working space profiles are characterized by: